What the C-suite wants: 24 must-have HR software metrics

 2. Compliance reporting

 HR software should help ensure compliance with employment laws and regulations including GDPR compliance.
-Your C-suite might want a top-line overview, to sanity-check the organisation is keeping on the right side of the law (avoiding costly penalties and reputation damage).
+Your C-suite might want a top-line overview, to check the organisation is keeping on the right side of the law (avoiding costly penalties and reputation damage).

 3. Turnover rate